Jamaal Bowman: 2022

 Bowman was challenged in the Democratic primary by Westchester County legislator Vedat Gashi, who was endorsed by Bowman's predecessor and 2020 primary opponent, Eliot Engel.
 Redistricting affected the demographics of the district, which continued to include southern Westchester County and a portion of the northern Bronx.
 Bowman won the Democratic primary and proceeded to win the general election with 64% of the vote.

 2024

+2024 Democratic primary results by precinct:

 A frequent critic of U.S. support for Israel during the Gaza war, Bowman was challenged by pro-Israel Westchester County Executive George Latimer in the Democratic primary.
 The New York Times described the contest as "a marquee showcase of the party's divisions over the Israel-Hamas war".

-The primary was the most expensive House primary in U.S. history, with $15 million in outside spending benefiting Latimer's campaign.
-Much of the outside spending came from groups affiliated with the pro-Israel American Israel Public Affairs Committee.
+The primary was the most expensive House primary in U.S. history, with $15 million in outside spending coming from the American Israel Public Affairs Committee (AIPAC) benefiting Latimer's campaign.
+Much of the outside spending came from groups affiliated with the pro-Israel AIPAC.

 Latimer defeated Bowman, 58.59% to 41.41%.
 Bowman was the first of two Democratic congressional incumbents to lose a primary in the 2024 election cycle, with the other being Cori Bush.
 He also was the first member of the Squad to lose a primary.